tylerjusfly/microservices-devops/src/deployments/kubernetes.md

-## 🚀 Option 2: Get environment variables from inside the running container
+## 🚀 Get environment variables from inside the running container

 ```
 kubectl exec -it <pod-name> -- printenv